VH-Lab/NDI-matlab/docs/reference/+ndi/+session/mock.m.md

 **getpath** - *Return the path of the session*

 ```
-P = GETPATH(NDI_SESSION_OBJ)
+P = GETPATH(NDI_SESSION_DIR_OBJ)

-  Returns the path of an ndi.session object.
+  Returns the path of an ndi.session.dir object.

   The path is some sort of reference to the storage location of
   the session.
-This might be a URL, or a file directory, depending upon
+This might be a URL, or a file directory.
-  the subclass.

-  In the ndi.session class, this returns empty.

-  See also: ndi.session
+Help for ndi.session.mock/getpath is inherited from superclass NDI.SESSION.DIR
 ```

 ---